 Quinn said, “We’ve entered a time warp.”

 “Fifties and sixties, it looks like,” she said, flipping through the albums.
 “Too early for disco, but it’s still great stuff.
 The Supremes, Chuck Berry, Buddy Holly and the Crickets.
-Looks like somebody bought a CD player on vacation and abandoned their old friends.
+Looks like somebody went digital on vacation and abandoned their old friends.
 How sad.
 The Jackson Five, James Brown, the Ronettes—‘Be My Baby,’ I love that song.
 Jerry Lee Lewis, the Shirelles.”

 She gazed fondly at an album cover.
 “Bill Haley and the Comets.
 I mean, how can you not love a group with a name like that?
 The Isley Brothers, the Marvelettes.
 Oh wow!
 Little Richard!”

 Molly tipped out the album, set it on the turntable, and turned on the machine.
 She positioned the needle on a groove in the vinyl.
 Static spewed from the tinny, built-in speaker as both Little Richard and Molly awahbahbaloomahed into the opening of “Tutti Frutti.”

 As she sang, she performed the twist, gyrating low enough to make the towel gape alarmingly as it rode up her thighs.
 American Bandstand was never like this.
 When Little Richard got to the part about the girl named Daisy who almost drove him crazy, Molly let him continue solo.